minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 	}

 You might worry that this implementation will induce an infinite loop.
-However, the first if condition represents a base case in which sigma doesn’t call itself.
+However, the first if condition represents a base case in which sigma doesn't call itself.

 ## Teaser